NeoRoo

 Temperature Bar

-Using the stacked color bar on the 'Y' axis of the chart provides an easy way to infer the temperature readings(Resembling a thermometer - Cognitive representations - Mental model law)
+Using the stacked color bar on the 'Y' axis of the chart provides an easy way to infer the temperature readings(Resembling a thermometer - representations matching the mental model)

 KMC